whj0911/Mets/README.md

 objects it returns, which helps to extract data smoothly, since there are more than 470,000 artworks in the Mets database.

-When the result you may get exceeds 100 or so, the process will become pretty slow, or the Rstudio may collapse, or the computer even freeszes that definitely is not what you want.
+When the result you may get exceeds 100 or so, the process becomes pretty slow, or the Rstudio may collapse, or the computer even freeszes that definitely is not what you want.

-For the arts\_overview function, each parameter is case sensitive, and a quotation sigh is required.
+For the arts\_overview function, each parameter is case sensitive except for q, and a quotation sigh is required for all.